cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 <span style="font-variant:small-caps;">Lasse and Sigur entered</span> their game room.
 Game rooms were large and round, with plants, many painted fantasy pictures on the wall and a pedestal with drinks and many kinds of fruits, nuts, and sweets.
 Four large computer screens floated above a table in the middle of the room.
-On the table lay two keyboards, four controllers about the size of a fist and two large glass balls that were open towards the bottom.
+On the table lay two keyboards, four controllers about the size of a fist and two large glass spheres that were open towards the bottom.
 Lasse and Sigur sat down on the chairs and took the keyboards.

 "9:30 a.m.!
 Here we go."
 Lasse shouted.